dekuNukem/STM32_tutorials/lesson4_timers_and_pwm/README.md

 ![Alt text](resources/config.png)

-Now we need to change some settings to ensure the counter behaves as intended:
+Now we have a bunch of settings change:

 ![Alt text](resources/t17config.png)

-There is going to be some math involved, but nothing too heady.
-Allow me to explain:
+Some maths is going to be involved, but nothing too heady.
+They are explained below.

 ### Timer prescaler

-As mentioned before, each timer is basically a counter with programmable clock input.
+Each timer is essentially a counter with programmable clock input.
 At each clock period, the counter increments by 1.

 You can find timers' input clock speed on the `Clock Configuration` tab.
 In this case we see that the `APB1 Timer Clock` is 48MHz, same as system clock: